Bryn Mawr Rehab

 with one’s family.

-individuals each year on an outpatient basis.
-Many of these
+treats thousands of individuals each year on an outpatient basis.

-patients are referred to Bryn Mawr Rehab by their primary care
+Many of these patients are referred to Bryn Mawr Rehab by their primary

-physicians or surgeon for physical therapy following orthopedic injury
+care physicians or surgeon for physical therapy following orthopedic

-or surgery.
-Often, a standard course of treatment provided by a
+injury or surgery.
+Often, a standard course of treatment provided

-physical therapist with extensive experience will result in the patient
+by a physical therapist with extensive experience will result in the

-having a smooth transition back into a pre-injury or pre-surgery level
+patient having a smooth transition back into a pre-injury or pre-surgery

 For those who have experienced a neurological event, the path is not